US Student Visa Guide for India Students

 Requirements

 It may take anywhere between eight and 13 weeks for a student visa USA to be processed and for an interview date to be scheduled.
 Wait times vary, depending on where you are applying from and how busy the embassy is, so be sure to schedule your US visa appointment as soon as possible.
-You can check the projected wait times at the US Department of State website.
+You can check the projected wait times at the U.S. Department of State website.

 Documents to bring to your student visa interview: